-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased sources.

 - Overall, we rate War on the Rocks Least Biased based on balanced story selection and editorial positions.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.

 Factual Reporting: HIGH

-On March 2, 2016 War on the Rocks published an open letter signed by more than 100 members of the Republican national security community who said they were “United in their opposition to Donald Trump for President.”
+On March 2, 2016, War on the Rocks published an open letter signed by more than 100 members of the Republican national security community who said they were “United in their opposition to Donald Trump for President.”

 Funded by / Ownership

-The website is owned by War on the Rocks Media LLC a privately held company.
+The website is owned by War on the Rocks Media LLC, a privately held company.
 Revenue is derived through membership fees for exclusive content.

 Analysis / Bias

-In review, War on the Rocks only publishes original commentary on war, conflict, and international politics from a realist perspective, which means that it encompasses people of many opinions with a variety of party affiliations but all of whom believe in the centrality of fear, honor, and interest as drivers of inter-state affairs.
+In review, War on the Rocks only publishes original commentary on war, conflict, and international politics from a realist perspective, which means that it encompasses people of many opinions with various party affiliations.
+Still, they all believe in the centrality of fear, honor, and interest as drivers of inter-state affairs.